2023 Cambria County Trails Series

-A Flood of Runners is returning to Johnstown, PA for the 4th year of the Path of the Flood Historic Races!
-Experience the Path of the Johnstown 1889 Flood in its entirety with the half marathon or in small droplets through the 5K or 12K races.
-See the resiliency of the communities of South Fork, Mineral Point, the boroughs and the City of Johnstown.
-Run through Staple Bend Tunnel, the first railroad tunnel in the United States.
-Finish at the Old Stone Bridge, which still stands after stopping the majority of the flood’s energy.
-Our hybrid road/rail trail course beckons you to be a part of history.
+A Flood of Runners is returning to Johnstown, PA for the 9th year of the Path of the Flood Historic Races!
+This event allows runners to experience the historic 1889 Johnstown Flood in its entirety with the (new as of 2021) 14 mile course, or in small droplets through the 5K or 8 mile races.
+The course follows the Path of the Flood Trail, travels through Staple Bend Tunnel – the first railroad tunnel in the United States – and finishes at Peoples Natural Gas Park where you can see the historic Stone Bridge, still standing after stopping the majority of the flood’s energy.

 Visit the official website of the Races for more details.

 The 8th Annual Ghost Town Trail Challenge, hosted by the Cambria County Conservation & Recreation Authority, will be held on Saturday, June 17, 2023, the weekend of the summer solstice, which is the longest day of the year.

 The Challenge is a 32-mile long (50k), endurance hike along the entire length of the Ghost Town Trail from Black Lick, PA to Ebensburg, PA.
 Participants begin at sunrise and are challenged to complete the entire 32 miles by foot before sundown.
 This is not a race, but rather a challenge, which tests your mental and physical ability to journey this distance.

 All proceeds from the Ghost Town Trail Challenge will benefit the Friends of the Trails program, which exists to enhance and expand the Cambria County Trails.